sg-crest A Singapore Government Agency Website

 4. Employee Assistance Programme

-Apart from additional leave arrangements, caregivers also need continuous support to avoid burnout due to caregiver stress.
+Apart from additional leave arrangements, caregivers will need continuous support to avoid burnout due to caregiver burden and stress.

-Employers such as PwC Singapore and Dow Chemical Pacific (Singapore) engage external vendors to provide the EAP to support employees, with counselling services for personal and work-related problems.
+Employers such as PwC Singapore and Dow Chemical Pacific (Singapore) engage external vendors to provide the EAP to support employees with or without mental health conditions.
+There are also counselling services for personal and work-related problems.

-Through such programmes, caregivers can seek continuous mental health support and manage stress caused by the dual role, without having to incur additional time and costs to access such resources outside of work.
+Through such community care programmes, caregivers can seek continuous mental health support and manage stress caused by the dual role.
+This can be done without incurring additional time and costs to access such resources outside of work.

 What caregivers can do